Sunday, September 12, 2021

 Traveling back west he enlists for the mercenary army of Almaric of Nemedia as a mercenary captain, which supports queen Yasmela of Khoraja, and gets to lead the army against the re-risen sorcerer-king Natohk (Black Colossus).
 Leaving her service in the resulting peace, he travels to Argos, has a run in with the law and must flee the city by sea.
 The merchant ship is captured by pirate queen BĂȘlit, who takes him as her consort and together as pirates they plunder the coast, until she and the crew perish in an expedition to the lost city of Zarkheba (Queen of the Black Coast).

-He leaves hires again with Almaric, who is fighting a rebel war against King Strabonus of Koth.
+He leaves, hires again with Almaric, who is fighting a rebel war against King Strabonus of Koth.
 As the rebels are destroyed by the Stygian black plage, Conan flees into the southern desert, where he encounters the forgotten city of Xuthal (Xuthal of the Dusk).
 He returns North via Darfar and Lake Zuad, and hires as a captain of the guard in Khauran (A Witch Shall be Born).
 After saving the queen, he remains a leader of Zuagir raiders, plundering Shemitish City-States and Turanian outposts, until Turan fields an army against them.
 He moves North, joining the kozaki bandits and working his way up through the ranks there until he becomes the hetman of the kozaki.
 Making an alliance with the pirates of the Vilayet, he continues plundering Turan, who set an unsuccessful trap for him (The Devil in Iron).
-Finally the spy Kerim Shah manages to betray him and have his troups are destroyed (of screen).
+Finally the spy Kerim Shah manages to betray him and have his troups destroyed (of screen).

 Conan moves on to Afghulistan, where he becomes a war chief of the Afghuil hill tribes, plundering Turan and Vedhya.
 Yedzigerd of Turan enlists an archwizard to kill the king of Vendhya and Conan helps Vendhyas devi Yasmina to take revenge (People of the Black Circle), and realizes the hill tribes cannot challenge these strong empires.
 He travels to Zamboula, where he squanders his wealth (Shadows in Zamboula), and flees the city with a sack of gold and a magical ring which he hopes to sell to the queen of Ophir.